youngbryanyu/simple-app-config/README.md

 ## Command Line Arguments
 Command line arguments are optional and can be specified to override and set custom settings.

 ❗ Note: command line arguments take precedence over environment variables.
 As an example. if the `--env` command line arg which sets the environment is set to `production`, but the `NODE_ENV` environment variable is set to `development`, the environment determined will be `production`.
-If neither a command line argument or environment varirable is set to override a specific field, it will fall back to the default.
+If neither a command line argument or environment varirable is set to override a specific field, the module will fall back to the default.

 ### ---config-dir
-The `--config-dir` command line argument can be set to specify a custom path to the `/config` directory when searching for the config file to load.
-This will override the custom path to the directory set by the `CONFIG_DIR` environment variable.
+The `--config-dir` command line argument can be set to specify a custom path to the `/config` directory.
+This will override any custom path set by the `CONFIG_DIR` environment variable.
 This can be either an absolute path or a relative path.
 If it is a relative path, it will be relative to the current working directory.

-However, if the path specified by `--config-path` doesn't exist it will try to load a path if specified by `CONFIG_PATH`, then from any other path determined based on the environment.
+If the path specified by `--config-dir` doesn't exist, the module will try to load any path set by `CONFIG_DIR`.
+If the path specified by `CONFIG_DIR` doesn't or isn't set then the default path to the directory containing the `/config` directory will remain the current working directory.

 ```
-node dist/index.js --config-path=test/configFiles
+node dist/index.js --config-dir=test/configFiles
 ```

 ### ---config-path
 The `--config-path` command line argument can be set to specify a custom path to the config file to use.
 This will override the custom path set by the `CONFIG_PATH` environment variable.
 This can be either an absolute path or a relative path.
 This path is not affected by a directory set by the `--config-dir` command line argument or `CONFIG_DIR` environment variable, so any relative path will always be relative to the current working directory.

-However, if the path specified by `--config-path` doesn't exist it will try to load a path if specified by `CONFIG_PATH`.
-If `CONFIG_PATH` is invalid, it will be set to the default which is the current working directory.
+If the path specified by `--config-path` doesn't exist, the module will try to load any path set by `CONFIG_PATH`.
+If `CONFIG_PATH` is invalid or isn't set, the module will attempt to search the config directory to find the config file matching the environment.
 ```
 node dist/index.js --config-path=test/config.json
 ```